Zanyata/Wine-Classifier/README.md

 ```

 ## Dependencies
 This project requires Python 3.x.
-To install the required dependencies, you can create a virtual environment and use the following command:
+To install the necessary dependencies, you can create a virtual environment and use the following command:
 ```
 pip install -r requirements.txt
 ```